 Mickey: I only emphasize that because from everything I’ve seen in person and on YouTube while I was preparing for the show, this production is honestly going to blow them all away.
 Not only because of the talent of the cast, but the choreography is on a whole new level for this musical.
 Lisa Schreiber, our director and choreographer, along with her associate Jesse Roth, bring their New York stage backgrounds to it.
 There is a real athleticism in the choreography which is unlike anything that I’ve seen so far from a ‘Rock of Ages’ show.

-Robert: This run is over 3 weeks long, and you’re doing almost 30 shows in 24 days.
-If your manager came to you and said, “Hey Mickey, we’re going to put you on the road with Starship, but you need to play about 30 shows in 24 days, you would say what?
+Robert: This run is more than 3 weeks long, and you’re doing almost 30 shows in 24 days.
+If your manager came to you and said, “Hey Mickey, we’re going to put you on the road with Starship, but you’ll need to play 30 shows in 24 days, you would say what?

 Mickey: Lets go! [laughs] No, it’s all the carting around all over the place that makes touring much tougher.
 Just being out here, and staying here, makes it so much easier.
 Also, on stage I don’t feel the same (vocal) strain as I feel when I perform with Starship.
 I have to get way up into the upper register of my voice during a 90 min Starship show, so this is a break from that for sure.
 Even on the songs that I sing in the set every night, none of those come close to being up in the range I need to have when I’m out there on tour.
 The dialogue actually takes more out of my voice than singing does because I have to project to make sure that they can hear me in the last row of the theater.